 Depending on how often you use your fireplace, you might begin to experience fireplace smoke in your home.
 A big contributor to this problem is a dirty chimney.

-A general rule of thumb is to get your chimney cleaned every 50 or so fires.
+A general rule of thumb is to get your chimney cleaned every face cord of wood or every two years, whichever comes first.
 When your chimney becomes too dirty, your home is at risk of chimney fires and your fireplace will be far less efficient.

 Other Blockages In the Chimney